abhi7b/AIPI540_DL_Risk_Mgmt./README.md

 ### 4. **Memory & File Management**
 - Unused intermediate files are deleted to save disk space
-- Garbage collection is invoked after each major step to free memory and ensure performance
+- Garbage collection is invoked after each major step to free memory and ensure performance -->

+The core component is the DataProcessor class which encapsulates preprocessing steps customized for different approaches:
+- Logistic Regression: Selects only numerical features
+- Traditional ML: Performs one-hot encoding with column alignment
+- Deep Learning: Adds feature scaling on top of one-hot encoding

 ---